drinkataco/home-server-kubernetes/README.md

 **Why Kubernetes?**

 The purpose of this repository is theory!
+For me have a base to learn and test kubernetes, docker, and traefik, among other things with a real usable project.

 ## Quick Start